Civil Cases - Case Management Procedures

 3. Electronic Filing

 File all pleadings and briefs electronically.
-Do not scan pleadings and briefs (except those in removed cases from a state court); instead, file electronically in a format that enables searching, copying, and downloading from CM/ECF).
+Do not scan pleadings and briefs (except those in removed cases from a state court); instead, file electronically in a format that enables searching, copying, creation of PDFs, and downloading from CM/ECF).

 The Courtroom Deputy (419 213 5565) is available to answer any questions about electronic filing.